coleellis/cyber-training/toolkit/gdb/static-analysis.md

 Why does this happen?
 When the binary is running, the PLT functions are resolved to their actual addresses.
 For more information, read [this page](/binex/07-aslr/README.md).

 ### The GOT Table
-You can use `got` to view the GOT table. *You can only do this when the binary is running*, since the GOT resolves itself at runtime.
+You can use `got` to view the GOT table. *You can only do this when the binary is running*, since the GOT resolves at runtime.
 ```bash
 gef➤  got
 ```